eliwines19/big-O-notation/README.md

 ### When an input is increased by 1, the number of operations executed is doubled.
 ### In our function, we use recursion to calculate the fibonacci sequence.
 ##### see line 46 of index.js

+## Factorial Time: O(n!)
+## Note: AVOID THIS TYPE OF ALGORITHM
+### A factorial is the product of every number up to that number
+#### For exampke: 6! = 1 x 2 x 3 x 4 x 5 x 6 = 720
+### Things can quickly get out of hand with this algorithm
+### Real life example: The traveling salesman
+#### Given a number of cities, and the distance between each city, the goal would be to find the shortest possible route that vists each city once and then returns to the origin.
+Let's say we have 3 cities, that means we would have to calculate the distance between each combination of the cities, which would be 3!
+(1 x 2 x 3 = 6).
+### In our function, every number in our factorial will run its own function until it reaches 0, with each recursive function adding its response to our original number.
+In other words, if we pass in 3, it is then multiplied by 2, then by 1, until it hits 0, giving us the answer of 6 aka 3!
+##### see lines 56 of index.js